-Under the PWG Chair are a number of working groups (WG) which are chartered for the purpose of developing a specific standard.
+Under the PWG Chair are a number of working groups (WG), which are chartered for the purpose of developing a specific standard.
 Working groups are chartered as required to address specific areas of standardization.
 A working group is considered active until it satisfies its charter or is otherwise terminated by the Working Group Chair with the agreement of the Steering Committee.

-The Chair of a WG is appointed by the PWG Chair, with approval (simple majority) at a PWG plenary.
+The PWG Chair appoints the Chair of a WG, with approval (simple majority) at a PWG plenary.
 The WG Chair's term is indefinite and would normally extend through the period of time during which there is active maintenance on the standard(s) developed by the working group.
 The Working Group Chair must be a representative of a PWG Member Organization.
 The working group Chair is responsible for appointing a Vice Chair and Secretary for the WG, creating the WG Charter, setting the agenda for meetings of the WG, chairing WG meetings, appointing editors for WG documents, driving the work of the WG to completion, and reporting status of the WG at PWG plenary sessions.

-The Vice Chair of a WG is appointed by the WG chair, with approval (simple majority) of the WG.
+The WG Chair appoints the Vice Chair of a WG, with approval (simple majority) of the WG.
 The WG Vice Chair's term is indefinite.
 The Vice Chair acts in the absence of the Chair and assists, as appropriate, in carrying out the responsibilities of the Chair.

-A WG Secretary is appointed by the WG Chair, with approval (simple majority) of the WG.
+The WG Chair appoints the Secretary for a WG, with approval (simple majority) of the WG.
 The term of office is indefinite.
-The responsibilities of the Secretary are to record and distribute minutes of working group meetings and to record attendance for members of that working group.
+The responsibilities of the WG Secretary are to record and distribute minutes of working group meetings and to record attendance for members of that working group.